Trubador/Trubador/README.md

 ### Hi there 👋

-I am one of those mysterious people that mostly create closed source, so you find won't find many public repositories 😀
+I am one of those mysterious people that mostly create closed source, so you won't find many public repositories 😀

 Blog: https://medium.com/@casperrubaek